-Annual one-on-one performance reviews are seldom enough – it’s necessary to revisit agreed topics and targets during bi-weekly, monthly or quarterly one-on-one meetings.
-Once again, these need to be aligned with the company culture, targets and values.
+Annual one-on-one performance reviews are seldom enough – it’s necessary to revisit agreed topics and targets during bi-weekly, monthly, or quarterly one-on-one meetings.
+Once again, these need to be aligned with the company culture, targets, and values.
 It is pointless having a bi-weekly discussion without a specific deeper purpose.

 What is the most important thing when it comes to performance reviews?

 Based on my experience, the importance of continuous discussions and interaction in leadership is not sufficiently appreciated.
 Good discussions are the most important means of developing the employee experience.
 The key thing to remember in performance reviews is that leadership is a service, and every discussion is a chance to make a difference to people and their lives.
-If we can keep this is mind, it’ll take us a long way.
+If we can keep this in mind, it’ll take us a long way.

 Humbol helps organizations foster a company culture that is centered on dialogue.
 Our software helps you create leadership structures and conduct more rewarding performance reviews.